-Narrator: Buzz Aldrin and Neil Armstrong collect rocks, set up science stations, and do their checklists while Michael Collins continues to orbit the Moon waiting for his friends.
+Narrator: Buzz Aldrin and Neil Armstrong collect rocks, set up science stations, and do their checklists while Michael Collins continues to orbit the Moon.

 Armstrong: Houston, the guys that said that we wouldn't be able to tell precisely where we are, are the winners today.
 We were a little busy worrying about program alarms and things like that in the part of the descent where we would normally be picking out our landing spot.
-I haven't been able to pick out the things on the horizon as a reference as yet.
-[103:02:03]
+And, aside from a good look at several of the craters we came over in the final descent, I haven't been able to pick out the things on the horizon as a reference as yet.